zafersn/c-code-teplates-for-eclipse/README.md

 # c-code-teplate-for-eclipse
-In order to use general purpose c code template for eclipse
+In order to use general purpose c code templates for eclipse

 ## HOW TO IMPORT TEMPLATE FILES